AshwinK97/Operating-Systems/Tutorials/Tutorial 3/Report.md

 ```

 ## 5. What is the difference between malloc and calloc?
-Both **malloc** and **calloc** are used to allocate memory for storing data.
+Both **malloc** and **calloc** are used to dynamically allocate memory for storing data.
 However, calloc will initialize all the memory to zero while malloc simply allocates the space.

 # Application Questions

-## 1.
+All code and output [here](https://github.com/AshwinK97/Operating-Systems/tree/master/Tutorials/Tutorial%203).
+Also can be found inside the zip file.